jose987654/kodi-addons/plugin.video.seedr/README.md

 - View image files and PDF previews
 - Support for SRT subtitles
 - Automatic subtitle matching for videos

+## What's New in v1.2.0

+- Fixed critical indentation errors in main.py
+- Improved code stability and reliability
+- Better error handling for authentication flow
+- Enhanced compatibility with Kodi installation process

 ## What's New in v1.1.1